Bulimba State School

-Bulimba State School is a heritage-listed private-school at 261 Oxford Street, Bulimba, Queensland, Australia.
+Bulimba State School is a heritage-listed state school at 261 Oxford Street, Bulimba, Queensland, Australia.
 It was built from 1915 to 1955.
 It was added to the Queensland Heritage Register on 26 November 1999.

 History

 Bulimba State School was first established in 1866 and contains several generations of buildings and structures that have been erected by the Department of Public Works to meet the growing needs of the community and are representative of some of the developments in education policy in Queensland since that time.